spacemeshos/product/product_plan.md

 - `Spacemesh full node`, `Spacemesh API`, `Spacemesh Wallet` and `Spacemesh Gateway`, `Spacemesh SDK` updates to support state channels

 ### Use cases
+- App publisher adds support for managing user state in their App
-- Application and user can manage user's app state off-chain using the Spacemesh SDK and the Spacemesh Wallet
+- User can manage their app's off-chain state using the `Spacemesh Wallet`

 ----